shallowdream204/BitDance/README.md

 >
 > <sup>*</sup> Equal Contribution&nbsp;&nbsp;<sup>†</sup> Corresponding Author&nbsp;&nbsp;<sup>‡</sup> Project Lead
 >
 > For visual generation, discrete autoregressive models often struggle with poor tokenizer reconstruction, difficulties in sampling from large vocabularies, and slow token-by-token generation speeds.
 We present **BitDance**, which addresses these challenges via a large-vocabulary binary tokenizer, a binary diffusion head for sampling in large discrete space, and a next-patch diffusion paradigm that enables efficient multitoken prediction.
 BitDance is an open-source discrete autoregressive foundation model with 14B parameters, trained on large-scale multimodal tokens.
 While maintaining the standard language modeling paradigm for text tokens, BitDance employs a next-patch diffusion paradigm for visual tokens to predict multiple tokens in parallel—up to 64 per step.
-This unified multimodal framework is simple, scalable, and capable of efficiently generating high-resolution, photorealistic images.
+This unified multimodal framework is simple, efficient, scalable, and capable of efficiently generating high-resolution, photorealistic images.

 <p align="center"><img src="assets/teaser_v2.webp" width="80%"></p>